quisquous/cactbot/docs/TimelineGuide.md

 timing relative to the main boss, so it's usually better to remove them.

-The ts-node util/logtools/make_timeline.ts script has two options to do this.
+The `node --import ./loader.js util/logtools/make_timeline.ts` script has two options to do this.
 One is "ignore combatants" and the other is "ignore id".
 Either `-ic "7Th Cohort Optio"` or `-ii 0A 2CD 2CE 194 14`
 will remove all of these abilities.
 We'll go with ids.

 Run the command again with this ignore to have a cleaned up version:
-`ts-node util/logtools/make_timeline.ts -f CapeWestwind.log -s 18:42:23.614 -e 18:49:22.934 -ii 0A 2CD 2CE 194 14`
+`node --import ./loader.js util/logtools/make_timeline.ts -f CapeWestwind.log -s 18:42:23.614 -e 18:49:22.934 -ii 0A 2CD 2CE 194 14`

 At this point, it may also be worth going through and finding other lines to add.
 Usually, these are [added combatant](LogGuide.md#line-03-0x03-addcombatant) lines